BREMNER MINE

 We practice Leave No Trace principles and make sure to minimize our impact on the natural landscape as much as possible.

-In Wrangell-St. Elias National Park, the recommended practice for backpackers is to either individually dig small holes (your guide will carry a small trowel) to use as a personal latrine per-use or choose a place near camp but with some privacy and dig a trench for use as a group latrine, depending on the location.
+On Backpacking and Base Camp Trips in Wrangell-St. Elias National Park, we dig small individual holes to use as a personal latrine per-use (your guide will carry a small trowel to share).
+In some areas, your guide may choose a place near camp but with some privacy and dig a trench for use as a group latrine.
 You will carry out all your used toilet paper and all other sanitary products and trash.

-On rafting trips, we carry a plastic toilet box with a seat that is set up near camp and your guides will carry out all waste on the boats.
+On Rafting Trips, we carry a plastic toilet box with a seat ("groover") that is set up near camp and your guides will carry out all waste on the boats.

 Your guides will instruct you on the particulars of the situation per camp to set you up for success and all possible comfort.
 Please don’t be shy to ask them questions on this matter.
 It’s a necessity that has been given lots of thought your guides are experts in ALL things outdoors!